STOP PRESS! – PHOTO COMPETITION!

-New project now launching!
+New project now underway!

 To take part in the new SET SAIL project, scroll down to see what has been added!

 LILAC2020 – ‘Life in Lockdown’ Archive Collection – to be found towards the bottom of the page.

 Born out of a need to work online during the closure of the Museum due to the Coronavirus pandemic 2020, SET SAIL is a chance to get involved with the museum in a digital way, in order to SET SAIL on a virtual voyage.